Department of Environmental Science and Policy

-The Department of Environmental Science is pleased to announce the newest members of Kappa Alpha Omicron, the International Honor Society in Environmental Science/Studies.
+The Department of Environmental Science & Policy is pleased to announce the newest members of Kappa Alpha Omicron, the International Honor Society in Environmental Science/Studies.

 The removal of the Veazie Dam on the Penobscot River was covered in a recent New York Times article with a quote from Dr. Karen Wilson, Assistant Research Professor in the Department of Environmental Science.